 This smart robot toy features an autonomous navigation system with an integrated wide-angle HD camera and odometric sensors to measure distances and detect edges.

-It can speak up to eight languages, which means that it can interact with your kid in your native language, or you can explore other languages.
+The Miko 3 can speak up to eight languages, which means that it can interact with your kid in your native language, or you can explore other languages.
 The languages include English, European Spanish, Latin American Spanish, Chinese, Italian, German, French, and Arabic.

 There is also Mikode, which provides coding lessons and allows kids to write programs to control the robot.
 Miko’s screen enables video chat between parents and children and enables live learning.